thangngoc89/react-howler/README.md

 # howler.js

-[howler.js](https://github.com/goldfire/howler.js/tree/2.0) is an audio library for the modern web.
+[howler.js](https://github.com/goldfire/howler.js/) is an audio library for the modern web.
 It defaults to Web Audio API and falls back to HTML5 Audio.

-Currently, I'm tracking branch 2.0 beta because

->  the core is fairly stable and is already under heavy production use.

 # Usage